GfSE/SAF-Specification/viewpoints/System-Requirement-Traceability-Viewpoint.md

 * Which Stakeholder Requirements are addressed by System Requirements?
 * Which system interface is addressed by a system requirement?
 ## Presentation
-A System Requirement Dependency Matrix featuring relationships for every System Requirement to the functional domain level
+A dependency matrix featuring relationships for every System Requirement to the functional domain level
 * System Use Case
 * System Capability
 * System Context Definition